sage-code/eve/manual/classes.md

 ```
 given
   ** declare object from arbitrary class
-  Class_Name: object_name;
+  @class_name: object_name;
 do
   ** create object
-  object_name := Class_Name(param:value,...);
+  forge object_name := (param:value,...);
   ...
 done;
 ```

 ## Instance
-The "object" is the current instance that is created explicit.
-It is initialized in class constructor and is visible in all methods of the class.
-In the creation region _object_ must be initialized from base class.
-In Java language current "object" is called "this".
-I have chosen "object" instead.
-You can not use this name for something else.
+The _object_ is the current instance that is created using forge or implicit constructor.
+Object can be initialized explicit in the creation region of the class using this syntax:

 **Syntax:**
 ```
-  object := base_class(arguments);
+  inherit object := (arguments);
 ```

 **Note:**